Last Updated on April 8, 2022 by Teresa Williams

 Step 3 – Freeze Grinding Plates & Other Parts

 You must put the rotating grind-worm, grinder plate, and blade in your freezer at the time of freezing the meat.
 And, when the meat is ready for processing, take those grinder parts out of the freezer and assemble your meat grinder.

-A Quick Tip: if you have a lot of space in your freezer and you wish to perform lots of grinding, then you can keep those grinding parts all the time in the freezer.
+A Quick Tip: if you have a lot of space in your freezer, and you wish to do lots of grinding, then you can keep those grinding parts all the time in the freezer.

 Step 4 – Put Meat With Other Ingredients In Hopper

 If you have planned to grind a large quantity of meat – like 2-3 pounds or more – you must make sure to keep your meat on the ice for preventing bacteria growth.
-In this case, you can take a larger bowl filled with ice, and, put the smaller bowl in the middle of the ice for keeping the ground meat chilled.
+In this case, you can take a larger bowl filled with ice, and, put the smaller bowl in the middle of the ice to keep the ground meat chilled.

 Step 5 – Put The Right Amount Of Meat

 It is very important to choose the right of meat to put in the hopper if you want the required type of ground meat.
-When you see the meat has covered half of the hopper, don’t add any more there.
+When you see the meat has covered half of the hopper, don’t add try to add anymore.
 This will help you get an idea about the amount of meat you should grind at a time.